Damages Desktops

 Perchance:

 To sleep, perchance to dream, and Obi-Wan could not believe he wasn't dreaming as his fingers lovingly caressed the soft skin of the woman below him.
-Padmé regarded with a seductive smile as she waited for those talented hands to reach their intended destinations, an exercise in exquisite pleasure.
-A soft moan escaped her mouth as his own gazed her neck, the beard surrounding it tickling her.
+Padmé regarded him with a seductive smile as she waited for those talented hands to reach their intended destinations, an exercise in exquisite pleasure.
+A soft moan escaped her mouth as his grazed her neck, the beard surrounding it tickling her.
 The negotiator had no need for words or imagination tonight, gifts which laid the foundation of their love years before, when he jumped down from cloistered passage to save her and her people.

 Assay:

 Obi-Wan was the one who made the assay, his hand reaching out to touch her skin.
 He slid a finger slowly down her back, keeping his gaze fixed on Padmé's face, watching her reaction.
 She stilled, her breathing slowed, while her complexion glowed in anticipation.
 Continuing to caress, Obi-Wan leaned forward, touching her lips with his.
-All though of Anakin faded away within seconds of this kiss, for the Padawan's attempt paled in comparison to the Master's.
+All thought of Anakin faded away within seconds of this kiss, for the Padawan's attempt paled in comparison to the Master's.
 Where Anakin was demanding, Obi-Wan was tender.
 His apprentice foisted kisses, forcing her response, whereas Obi-Wan gave everything, asking for nothing in return.

 Unflinchingly: